Gabaldonlab/redundans/README.md

 ## FAQ - INSTALL.sh
 ### Installation succeeded, but redundans fails with `ImportError: No module named Bio`
-Make sure you opened new terminal window after installation finished/
+Make sure you opened new terminal window after installation finished.

 ### Installation succeeded, but redundans fails with `Bio.MissingPythonDependencyError: Requires sqlite3, which is included Python 2.5+`
 Most likely you didn't install libsqlite3-dev before running installer.
 Try this: